gisiahq/gisia/README.md

 ## 🤖 Built for AI Agents

-Every Gisia project serves plain-Markdown skill files at predictable URLs (`/-/skill.md`, `/-/issues/skill.md`, …).
-Paste one instruction into any agent that can fetch a URL — OpenClaw, Claude Code, or your own bot — and it learns how to clone, push, and manage issues, epics, and labels through the REST API.
+Every Gisia project includes a skill introduction.
+Paste the instruction into any agent that can fetch a URL — OpenClaw, Claude Code, or your own bot — and it learns how to clone, push, and manage issues, epics, and labels through the REST API.
 No plugin, no integration to install.

 <video src="https://github.com/user-attachments/assets/d8270349-f084-4cea-a9f2-7c0c09030c44"></video>